TinyWATCH-S3/Official-firmware/Documentation/extra/overview.md

-# Overview
+# Code Structure & Concepts
-Welcome to the documentation for the source code of the TinyWATCH S3 project.
-This guide provides insights into the intricacies of the firmware that powers the TinyWATCH S3, offering a deeper understanding of the functionalities and inner workings of the smartwatch.
+The main areas of the code project are separated into folders to keep things grouped in a logical way.

-## Contents
+Everything you see displayed on the screen of the TinyWATCH happens inside a `FACE`.
+Faces inherit from the `tw_face` class, which manages the ability for faces to be swiped and navigated to.
+It also handles drawing of any controls or widgets assigned to a face.

 Class Documentation: Detailed breakdowns of the key classes within the firmware, including their members, methods, and purposes.

 The main entry point and runtime loop of the firmware lives in [tinywatch.cpp](@ref tinywatch.cpp).
 This is where the `Arduino setup() and loop()` functions live.